OISF/suricata/doc/userguide/partials/options-unittests.rst

 .. option:: --fatal-unittests

    Enables fatal failure on a unit test error.
-Suricata will exit instead of continuuing more tests.
+Suricata will exit instead of continuing more tests.

 .. option:: --unittests-coverage